xonsh/xonsh/docs/tutorial_xontrib.rst

 called ``xontrib``.
 However, xontribs may be placed in any package or directory that is on the ``$PYTHONPATH``.

-If a module is in the ``xontrib`` namespace package, it can be refered to just by its module name.
-If a module is in any other package, then it must be refered to by its full package path, separated by ``.`` like you would in an import statement.
-Of course, a module in ``xontrib`` may be refered to with the full ``xontrib.myext``.
+If a module is in the ``xontrib`` namespace package, it can be referred to just by its module name.
+If a module is in any other package, then it must be referred to by its full package path, separated by ``.`` like you would in an import statement.
+Of course, a module in ``xontrib`` may be referred to with the full ``xontrib.myext``.
 But just calling it ``myext`` is a lot shorter and one of the main advantages of placing an extension in the ``xontrib`` namespace package.